Designing for Upsales

 How we create a great product

-Meeting our users needs are at the heart of the Upsales DNA and therefor at the centre of our design process.
+Meeting our users needs are at the heart of the Upsales DNA and therefore at the centre of our design process.

 The double diamond process